misartg/misartg.github.io/_posts/2022-02-08-Our-approach-to-LAPS-passwords-and-MDT.md

 Our method will have us making two GPOs where someone would ordinarily create one; one policy to manage the settings for LAPS, and a later policy dynamically disable LAPS while MDT is building, and enable it otherwise.

-I *highly suggest* creating your new policy in a test OU or test environment of some kind.
-You can always re-link or re-create policies later once you've verified that they're working.
+{% include callout.html content="I *highly recommend* creating your new policy in a test OU or test environment of some kind.
+You can always re-link or re-create policies later once you've verified that they're working." type="warning" %}

 You'll need to decide what LAPS settings make sense for your situation, but here's an example of ours:
 ![Image that shows partial LAPS settings in an Active Directory environment](/assets/images/misartg-LAPS-settings.png)